Yldrmceyy/VKI_nodejs/README.md

 After logging into the system; Users can calculate BMI by entering their weight and height information.
 Once the BMI is calculated, the result is displayed to the user.

-**4- Updating Information**:
-Users can update their existing information after logging in.
+**4-Display of Old Data Again:**:
-When the BMI information is updated, the result is shown to the user again.
+ When the same user logs in again, the old data user entered can be shown to the user again as a result.

 **5- Storage of Information**:
 User information and BMI data are stored in the MySQL database.